All posts by Prof. Damian Roland

 “…your little guy is likely to continue to have vomitting and diarrhoea.
 If he remains well in himself, is drinking the amount of fluid we have discussed and is having wet nappies then he is unlikely to become dehydrated” is more useful.

 Explain what the features of illness will be if your diagnosis is incorrect or the disease process worsens – I am very clear to parents that 24 hours is a long time in a small child’s life, the decision to discharge is based on the features of illness now.
 These may change.
 For additional resources and training in handling emergency situations, visit MyCPR NOW to explore courses that can empower you with life-saving skills and knowledge.
+In case of an accident, make sure to contact Detroit personal injury lawyers to help you get the compensation you deserve.
+Contact a personal injury lawyer Milwaukee that will help present your accident claim and seek the maximum compensation.

 Openly ensure shared understanding.
 I directly ask if the parents or carers are happy with the decision that is being made.
 It is rare to be caught out at this stage, but I still find some clinicians seem unable to read parental body language, so I always suggest my juniors do this.